sunnyliketheweather94/sunnyliketheweather94/README.md

   <h1 align="center"><b>Hello there, I'm Sunny 👋</b></h1>
 </p>

-I'm an aspiring quant researcher or data scientist!
+I'm a data scientist!

 I have a dual degree - a BA in mathematics (concentration in applied math), and BS in biochemistry, from the University of Illinois at Urbana-Champaign.
-And I'm working towards a MS in [Computational and Mathematical Engineering](https://exploredegrees.stanford.edu/schoolofengineering/instituteforcomputationalandmathematicalengineering/#masterstext) with a concentration in mathematical and computational finance, at Stanford University (expected graduation is June '22).
-Currently, I'm based in Stanford, CA.
+And I also have an MS in [Computational and Mathematical Engineering](https://exploredegrees.stanford.edu/schoolofengineering/instituteforcomputationalandmathematicalengineering/#masterstext) with a concentration in mathematical and computational finance, at Stanford University.
+Currently, I'm based in San Diego, CA.

 <p align="center">